 The second part is the hard one.
 McKinsey will give you a set of eating rules (detailed in the main article here) to help you figure out how species will take turns to eat.
 Again, more insights are given in the main article, but the key takeaway is that if every species in your food chain eats less and produces more, the whole food chain is more likely to sustain itself.

-Tip 10: Protect Inside-Out (Plant Defense)
+Tip 10: Protect inside-out (Plant Defense)

 When you really think about it, Plant Defense is a game of probability.
 The map is a grid system made up of small squares, with all elements taking up just 1 small square.
-The plant is located on the square in the middle of the map, meaning invaders will always go through at least one of the 8 surrounding squares. in order to reach the plant in the center.
+The plant is located on the square in the middle of the map, meaning invaders will always go through at least one of the 8 surrounding squares, in order to reach the plant in the center.

-8 squares are easier to cover than, say,
+8 squares are easier to cover than, say, 24 squares in the “outside in” approach.

 And that is why you need to plan your defenders from the inside out.
 Start from the circle around the plant and expand.